-- m) "Draw" means the approved random selection process by which a winner is determined. - n) "Electronic bearer ticket raffle" means a raffle conducted on the day of a specific sports or entertainment event, where the charitable organization sells and prints tickets using raffle sales units and/or sells and distributes tickets online, and conducts the draw on the same day tickets are sold. - o) "Electronic draw" means a draw that utilizes a random number generator (RNG) to determine a prize winner. - p) "Electronic entry" means the electronic record of a purchased raffle ticket that is entered into a draw to be conducted with a random number generator. - q) "Electronic progressive raffle" means a raffle in which an electronic raffle system may be used for the sale of raffle tickets, the selection of the event prize winner, and/or the distribution of raffle prizes. - r) "Electronic raffle" means a raffle in which an electronic raffle system may be used for the sale of raffle tickets, the selection of raffle winners, and/or the distribution of raffle prizes. - s) "Electronic raffle equipment" means electronic hardware and software used in the conduct of an electronic raffle. - t) "Electronic Raffle Standards Document" (or ERSD) means AGLC's technical equipment and software standards that all electronic raffle system components must meet. - u) "Electronic raffle system" (or ERS) means proprietary software and equipment (including handheld devices) used to conduct an electronic raffle. - v) "Electronic raffle system administrator" (or ERS administrator) means a volunteer or paid person who manages the operation of the ERS hardware and software. - w) "Electronic traditional ticket raffle" means a raffle using an electronic raffle system and where the charitable organization sells tickets for a period of time prior to the raffle draw. - x) "Event prize" means a cash prize in a progressive raffle, which is a percentage of ticket sales from one raffle event in the raffle licence. - y) "Expense" means an AGLC approved direct cost incurred by a licensed charitable organization to conduct a raffle.
+- n) "Electronic bearer ticket raffle" means a raffle where the charitable organization sells and prints bearer tickets using raffle sales units and/or sells and distributes tickets online, and conducts the draw during a specific entertainment event. - o) "Electronic draw" means a draw that utilizes a random number generator (RNG) to determine a prize winner. - p) "Electronic entry" means the electronic record of a purchased raffle ticket that is entered into a draw to be conducted with a random number generator. - q) "Electronic progressive raffle" means a raffle in which an electronic raffle system may be used for the sale of raffle tickets, the selection of the event prize winner, and/or the distribution of raffle prizes. - r) "Electronic raffle" means a raffle in which an electronic raffle system may be used for the sale of raffle tickets, the selection of raffle winners, and/or the distribution of raffle prizes. - s) "Electronic raffle equipment" means electronic hardware and software used in the conduct of an electronic raffle. - t) "Electronic Raffle Standards Document" (or ERSD) means AGLC's technical equipment and software standards that all electronic raffle system components must meet. - u) "Electronic raffle system" (or ERS) means proprietary software and equipment (including handheld devices) used to conduct an electronic raffle. - v) "Electronic raffle system administrator" (or ERS administrator) means a volunteer or paid person who manages the operation of the ERS hardware and software. - w) "Electronic traditional ticket raffle" means a raffle using an electronic raffle system and where the charitable organization sells tickets for a period of time prior to the raffle draw. - x) "Event prize" means a cash prize in a progressive raffle, which is a percentage of ticket sales from one raffle event in the raffle licence. - y) "Expense" means an AGLC approved direct cost incurred by a licensed charitable organization to conduct a raffle. - z) "Gaming supplier" means an individual, corporation or other entity that makes, sells, advertises, or distributes gaming supplies either directly or indirectly to a licensed charitable organization in Alberta.

-Original signed by DATE ISSUED: February 2, 2021 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: May 2, 2022 AUTHORITY: Len Rhodes